oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 1. The claim value MUST be a valid JSON object.

 2. The claim value object MUST contain a "typ" (type) attribute with a string based value that represents the type of status list referenced.
-The value MUST be equal to that of the "typ" attribute in the "status" claim for the token who's status is being validated.
+The value MUST be equal to that of the "typ" attribute in the "status" claim for the Subject Token who's status is being validated.

-3. The claim value object MUST contain a "lst" (list) attribute with a string based value that represents the status values for all the tokens it conveys statuses for.
+3. The claim value object MUST contain a "lst" (list) attribute with a string based value that represents the status values for all the Subject Tokens it conveys statuses for.
 The value MUST be a base64 encoded string using RFCXXX containing a GZIP compressed octet string {{RFC1952}}.

 ## Revocation Status List Definition

-This document formally defines the "revocation-list" status list type which applies the following additional validation rules beyond those described in [](#jwt-format-and-processing) and [](#jwt-status-list-format-and-processing).
+This document formally defines the "revocation-list" status list type which applies the following additional validation rules beyond those described in [](#jwt-subject-token) and [](#jwt-status-list-format-and-processing).

 The "uri" attribute contained within a JWT using the "status" claim MUST be an HTTPS based URL that when resolved via an HTTPS GET request returns a content type "application/jwt" containing the status list.